-Once Lambda is set up, the next step is to set up API Gateway.
-API Gateway provides a way to define your API, which will run in AWS without any servers.
-Rather than hit your servers, webhooks will hit API Gateway.
-This way you don't need to worry about running any servers, and scaling them as the webhooks come in.
+Once Lambda is set up, the next step is to set up the API Gateway.
+The API Gateway provides a way to define your API, which will run in AWS without any servers.
+Rather than hit your servers, webhooks will hit the API Gateway.
+This way you don't need to worry about running any servers, and scaling them as the Shopify webhooks come in.

-To set up API gateway, first create a new model with the following schema:
+To set up the API gateway, first create a new model with the following schema:

 For the integration request, we set up the following mapping template:

 4. Set up Elastic Beanstalk workers

 The last piece is to work off the SQS queue with an Elastic Beanstalk worker.
 Elastic Beanstalk workers automatically pull an item from the SQS queue, and POST it to

 localhost on the machine.

 Our workers are written in Ruby and are a simple Ruby application.
 You can find the code for our workers in our Github repository.
 We’ve open-sourced our code for this serverless Shopify webhook system on Github, and welcome contributions from others to help improve it.

 The results we’ve seen